TomasBoda/agent-lang/thesis.md

         objective <- "resting" ;
 	      the_target <- any_location_in (living_place);
     }
-    ...
 }
 ```

 #### 2.2.3 AgentScript
 Finally, a more familiar agent-based framework utilising an existing programming language is called AgentScript.
-AgentScript is more of a library than a framework though.
+AgentScript is more of a library than a framework.
 It provides a set of JavaScript classes and methods used to create and run agent-based models in the browser.
-AgentScript is heavily inspired by NetLogo, therefore its main building blocks consist of three actors: turtles, patches and links.
+AgentScript is heavily inspired by NetLogo, thus its main building blocks consist of three actors: turtles, patches and links.
 The user defines the behaviour and interaction logic of these three actors and the library takes care of the rest, such as real-time simulation visualisation or agent manipulation.
 Although the whole concept of AgentScript is familiar, easily understandable and usable by JavaScript developers, it poses challenges for people with limited programming and JavaScript skills.
-JavaScript, as many other programming languages has its structure and rules, which the user needs to know apart from the AgentScript library itself.
+JavaScript, as many other programming languages has its structure and rules, which the user needs to know apart from the AgentScript semantics itself.

 Below is an example AgentScript simulation source code.
 ```